“Boxing turns a boy into a man“

 Fairwater.
 A tale of two towns.

-With its leafy-look, it’s colourful characters and its Tolkien-esque name, visitors might initially expect Cardiff’s favourite district (author’s hometown bias in full effect) to be more reminiscent of a fairytale village than a gritty, urban champion-making-machine.
+With its leafy-look, it’s colourful characters and its Tolkien-esque name, visitors might initially expect Cardiff’s favourite district to be more reminiscent of a fairytale village than a gritty, urban champion-making-machine.

 But actually, it’s both.